MichaelPalmer1/scoutr/docs/reference/access-control.md

 }
 ```

+!!! info
     The supported operators are listed on the [filtering page](../filtering#magic-operators).
+If you specify an invalid
+    operator, an error will be returned whenever that user attempts to perform a request.

 When using the `in` operator to check multiple values, the `value` field should be formatted as an array like below:
 ```json